CollectionBuilder/cb-docs/docs/objects/sa-objects.md

 - **File size:** the full size object can be any size you think your users might want to download.
 Each object will have a "small" and "thumb" .jpg derivative for display on the collection web pages.
     - "small" image should be approximately 800x800 px max
     - "thumb" image should be approximately 400x400 px max
 - **Filenaming:** to avoid issues, please pay close attention to filenaming conventions!
 The filename should be an all lowercase unique string with no spaces or special characters.
 Underscores (`_`) are okay.
 You will use the exact filenames to populate the "filename" field of your collection metadata.
-The base filename (i.e. with out extension) should match the "objectid" in the metadata.
+The base filename (i.e. with out extension) should match the "objectid" used in the metadata.

 ## Object Rake Task